Last updated September 2023

 Cape Town’s spectacular flower season sends blankets of blooms across the nature reserves of the Western Cape from August to late September.

-Here is your ultimate guide to experiencing the splendor, starting with these flower hotspots.
+Here is your guide to experiencing the splendor, starting with these flower hotspots.

 Kirstenbosch National Botanical Garden

 The Kirstenbosch National Botanical Garden is Cape Town’s claim to botanical fame.
 Set on the eastern slopes of Table Mountain, the garden is both easily accessible and picturesque.
 Take a specialised tour with a guide around the garden to get the most out of your visit (the tour lasts about two hours).
 Don’t forget to visit the Centenary Tree Canopy Walkway or “Boomslang”.

 Elgin Open Garden